christowiz/svelte-pilot-legacy/README.md

 Svelte Pilot errors when building using the [Vite Legacy plugin](https://www.npmjs.com/package/@vitejs/plugin-legacy).

-To see the issue compare running the two following build:
+To see the issue compare running the two following builds using `npx vite preview`

+_Note:_ This does not happen in dev mode

 ## Modern build
 Run an SPA build using the original `vite.config.ts` file from the repository template.